jmlake569/ecs_test_cases/README.md

 This repository contains an AWS CloudFormation template and instructions for deploying a simple ECS task that runs custom commands using the Alpine Linux image.
 The ECS task is defined to execute specific commands on startup, making it suitable for various lightweight tasks or cron jobs.

+The CloudFormation template included creates a basic ECS cluster with its own VPC, Subnets, roles, Security groups and a single task that runs commands you program in.

 ## Prerequisites

 Before proceeding, ensure you have the following: